0wnrepo/5gen/README.md

 ```
 build.sh
 ```
-(On Ubuntu 14.04, you can use `ubuntu-setup.sh` to install all the necessary libraries and build the code.)
+(On Ubuntu 14.04, you can use `ubuntu-build.sh` to install all the necessary libraries and build the code.)

 Before running the below examples, run the following to set up the environment.
 ```
 source setup.sh
 ```

+### Matrix branching program generation

+To specify a function for either MIFE or obfuscation, we rely on cryfsm (https://github.com/5GenCrypto/cryfsm) to convert the function specification (in Cryptol) into a matrix branching program (as a `.json` file).

+To run our examples for MIFE and obfuscation, we have generated the necessary `.json` files for certain settings of ORE, 3DNF encryption, and point function obfuscation.

 ### Multi-input functional encryption examples